PeterTheSalmon/Later/README.md

 ![Screen Shot 2021-11-18 at 8 45 28 PM](https://user-images.githubusercontent.com/87033324/142566402-1fcb1ae9-95bc-495a-bf00-fd93afa8aeb4.png)

-### Known Bugs

-- Some animations are broken
-- In fullscreen, with the sidebar collapsed, clicking a sidebar item from the sildeover sidebar causes a crash

 ### Feedback, Bugs, Feature Requests

 Let me know in the [issues](https://github.com/PeterTheSalmon/Later/issues) tab.